A Travel Price Comparison for Families, Couples, and Backpackers Porto vs. Toronto for Attractions, Food, Nightlife, and Backpackers

 Because Porto is a large city, there are a variety of ways to spend your time.
 Most visitors spend time around the old town while in the area.
 One reason most visitors come is for the food.
 This port city offers something for everyone.
 One day is usually not enough time for a trip here as there is plenty to do.

-In Toronto, many people enjoy the shopping and museums that this cultural big city offers.
+In Toronto, many people enjoy the shopping and museums that this vibrant big city offers.
 This city offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 A weekend in Porto or Toronto?